 If you thought that the average email open rate numbers seemed small (around 15%), you’re in for a shock.
-According to Mailigen data, the average click-through rate in 2014 was 3.5%.
+According to the latest reasearch done by Sign-up.To Email statistics in February 2017, average email CTR is 3.42%.
 That said, rates vary by industry.
-According to the 2014 Email Marketing Metrics Benchmark Study, healthcare, consumer services, education and nonprofit industry emails enjoy a click-through rate of more than 4%.
-So, if you’re in this business – congrats!
+According to the 2016 Email Marketing Metrics Benchmark Study, Consumer Services, Computer Hardware & Telecommunications, Nonprofits, Associations & Government, and Schools & Education are those industries where emails enjoy a click-through rate of more than 4%.
+So, if you’re in one of these businesses – congrats!

-Keep reading and you will find out what influences CTR and what steps you can take to improve them.
+Keep reading and you will find out what influences email CTR and what steps you can take to improve it.

 What Is an Email Click-Through Rate?

-The email click-through rate is the ratio of clicks on links in your campaign emails.
-However, the email click-through rate is quite an obscure measure – a vast array of factors can influence it and some are out of your hands.
+The email click-through rate or email CTR is the ratio of clicks on links in your campaign emails.
+However, the email click-through rate is quite an obscure measure – a vast array of factors can influence it and, unfortunately, some are out of your hands.

 Tell Me Your CTR and I’ll Tell You How Effective Your Campaign Is

-What to Do if CTR is Failing You
+What to Do if Email CTR is Failing You

 Let’s get to it!
-There are two paths you take to increase click-through rate.
+There are two paths you can take to increase click-through rate.